ScaleBSD/scalebsd.github.io/_drafts/scaling.md

    Speedup(n processors) = Work(n processors) / Time(n processors) * Time(1 processor) / Work(1 processor =
    Increase In Work / Increase in Execution Time
    ```

-In general, extrapolating from these scalability measurements
-to actual application performance is fraught with pitfalls as
+In this article, scalability refers to time-constrained scalabilty (“weak scaling”)
+which will be characterized by the aggregate number of operations performed during benchmarks.
-performance bottlenecks are application and workload specific.
-Nonetheless,
+Performance bottlenecks are application and workload specific.
+Therefore it is problematic
+to extrapolate actual application performance from these scalability measurements.
-the OS impact on any given workload can be chracterized as a combination
+Nonetheless, the OS impact on any given workload can be characterized as a combination
-of the time spent in system calls and the impact of scheduling decisions.
-The
+of the average time per system call and the impact of scheduling decisions.
+System call
-performance and scaling of the former can easily be characterized through
+overhead can be captured by simple microbenchmarks.
+Scheduling decisions are harder to
-microbenchmarks.
-The latter can measured to a lesser degree by measuring
+measure but one can measure them to a limited degree by measuring workloads with varying
-the impact of scheduling decisions on simple workloads.
+scheduler restrictions (i.e. limiting the set of CPUs the scheduler can use) or by comparing
+single socket results with dual/multi socket results.

 It is important for the reader to understand that the purpose
-of microbenchmarks here is not to measure workloads themselves, but to zoom in
-on individual OS services to see how well they scale in isolation.These measurements
-are only predictive of performance on real world workloads to the extent to which
-a workload uses the individual service being measured.
+of microbenchmarks is not to measure workloads themselves.
+They are a means to observe the scaling of individual OS services to measure scalabilty in isolation.
+These measurements are only predictive of performance on real world workloads to the extent to which a workload uses the individual service being measured.

 ## What Makes Scaling Difficult
 From 50,000 feet there are two factors that define scaling: serialization and